AMX-10 RC: Operational history

+France

 The French army's AMX-10 RC has been deployed to many theaters of operation since it was introduced, including the First Gulf War, the War in Afghanistan, in Mali, Kosovo, and Ivory Coast.

+Ukraine

+Russian Invasion of Ukraine

 During the Russo-Ukrainian War, the AMX-10 RC saw action in the 2023 Ukrainian counteroffensive in Zaporozhia.
 First promised in January 2023, they entered Ukrainian service four months later with the 37th Marine Brigade.
 Ukrainian crews underwent a month of training in France to learn how to operate the vehicle.
 On 2 July 2023, amid the Ukrainian counteroffensive, it was reported that although they are good for fire support, the lack of a stabiliser for the main gun and their light armour made them unsuitable for frontal assaults.
 In one instance, fragments from 152mm artillery shells exploding nearby were able to pierce the armour, causing the stored ammunition to explode, destroying the vehicle and killing the crew of four.

 French military experts had warned that the AMX-10 RC was useful in providing fire support and for exploiting gaps in the frontline, but that it was not designed to cope with modern anti-tank weaponry or to be used as a substitute for main battle tanks.
 The vehicle can also have problems with its gearbox if used for prolonged periods on hard roads.
 One AMX-10 RC was captured by forces of the Russian Federation and displayed in a military exhibit in Moscow on 15 August 2023.
+At least one captured AMX-10 was also delivered to North Korea (amongst other captured western sourced equipment) and displayed in the Memorial Museum of Combat Feats at the Overseas Military Operations in Pyongyang, as seen during a televised visit by Supreme Leader Kim Jong Un.
+It is unknown if these were given as a symbol of gratitude for North Korean assistance in the war or were captured by North Korean Forces.

 According to Oryx, as of 1 May 2025, 6 of the 38 AMX-10 RCR in Ukrainian service were confirmed lost: three destroyed, two abandoned and one captured by Russian forces.